 successful elements of interventions and the contexts in which they are most effective.

-Virdun, C, Brown, N, Phillips, JL, Luckett, T, Agar, M, Green, AR & Davidson, PM 2015, 'Elements of optimal paediatric palliative care for children and young people: An integrative review using a systematic approach', Collegian, vol. 22, no. 4, pp. 421-431.View/Download from: UTS OPUS or Publisher's site
+Virdun, C, Brown, N, Phillips, JL, Luckett, T, Agar, M, Green, AR & Davidson, PM 2015, 'Elements of optimal paediatric palliative care for children and young people: An integrative review using a systematic approach', Collegian, vol. 22, no. 4, pp. 421-431.View/Download from: Publisher's site

 Background: Models of palliative care need to address the unmet needs of children, youngpeople and families.Objective: To undertake an integrative review to identify the key elements of optimal paediatric palliative care from the perspectives of children and young people with palliative care needs and their parents.

-Green, A, DiGiacomo, M, Luckett, T, Abbott, P, Davidson, PM, Delaney, J & Delaney, P 2014, 'Cross-sector collaborations in Aboriginal and Torres Strait Islander childhood disability: a systematic integrative review and theory-based synthesis', International Journal of Equity in Health, vol. 13, pp. 126-126.View/Download from: UTS OPUS or Publisher's site
+Green, A, DiGiacomo, M, Luckett, T, Abbott, P, Davidson, PM, Delaney, J & Delaney, P 2014, 'Cross-sector collaborations in Aboriginal and Torres Strait Islander childhood disability: a systematic integrative review and theory-based synthesis', International Journal of Equity in Health, vol. 13, pp. 126-126.View/Download from: Publisher's site

 Aboriginal and Torres Strait Islander children in Australia experience a higher prevalence of disability and socio-economic disadvantage than other Australian children.
 Early intervention is vital for improved health outcomes, but complex and fragmented service provision impedes access.
 There have been international and national policy shifts towards inter-sector collaborative responses to disability, but more needs to be known about how collaboration works in practice.